johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Dont worry/think about things you dont like.
 No point looking down on someone or something that you dont like or find interesting.
 Move on, drop it.
 There is only so much time and energy (via Joe Rogan)

 - Time is all you have.
 No one can take it from you.
 But you can throw it away from lack of attention if you are careless / not mindful.

+Some thoughts on time management:
+  - Your time is limited.
+Reflect on death.
+  - There are too many things you could do, need a way to decide which.
+(See the system)
+  - Get clear on what matters.
+  - Get good at focusing.
+(Use mindfulness to feel when you are pulling away, then lean back in)

 - **Attention:**